wuhjie/lr_benchmarks/README.md

 - It separates **query-to-paper retrieval** (LitSearch), **scholarly / comprehensive search** (PaSa), **paper-search agents** (ScholarQuest), and **autonomous research agents** (AutoResearchBench).
-- It helps identify which benchmarks may be **adaptable** for CiteClaw-like literature expansion, and which only partially overlap.
+- It helps identify which benchmarks may be **adaptable** for literature-expansion settings, and which only partially overlap.
-- By mapping the space, it makes **gaps** more visible — in particular, the absence of a benchmark for topic + seed-paper + corpus-based literature expansion.
+- By mapping the space, it makes **gaps** more visible — for example, the absence of a benchmark built around topic + seed papers + an existing corpus as the conditioning input.

 ## How to Use This Repository

 - Use the **original benchmark folders** for exact code, data, and setup instructions; their in-folder documentation is authoritative.
-- Use the **top-level documentation files** (`benchmark_taxonomy.md`, `benchmark_comparison.md`, `relation_to_citeclaw.md`) for comparison and interpretation.
+- Use the **top-level documentation files** (`benchmark_taxonomy.md`, `benchmark_comparison.md`)
+  for comparison and interpretation.
 - Check the **upstream repositories** linked above for the most recent versions; the copies here are point-in-time snapshots.